hmjbarbosa/CALIOPmatlab/README.md

 # CALIOPmatlab

-Matlab routines to open and plot [CALIOP data, the lidar on board the CALIPSO satellite from NASA](https://www-calipso.larc.nasa.gov/).
-The focus is on the vertical feature mask (VFM) data, sometimes also called Feature Classification Flag (in the VFM files) or Atmospheric Volume Description (in the aerosol files).
+Matlab routines to open and plot data from [CALIOP, the lidar on board the CALIPSO satellite from NASA](https://www-calipso.larc.nasa.gov/).
+The focus is on the vertical feature mask (VFM), sometimes called Feature Classification Flag (e.g. VFM files) or Atmospheric Volume Description (e.g. aerosol files).

-This projects builds upon the original Matlab code by [Ralph Kuehn (U. of Wisconsin-Madison)](https://espo.nasa.gov/gasex/person/Ralph_Kuehn) that can be accessed at the CALIPSO website here (see section **Layout of the Feature Classification Flag data block**):
+This projects builds upon the original Matlab code by [Ralph Kuehn (U. of Wisconsin-Madison)](https://espo.nasa.gov/gasex/person/Ralph_Kuehn) that can be accessed at the CALIPSO website (see section **Layout of the Feature Classification Flag data block**):

 https://www-calipso.larc.nasa.gov/resources/calipso_users_guide/data_summaries/vfm/